 Roll of Honour

 Some victims, particularly Palestine Police, were buried in other cemeteries such as the Jerusalem Protestant Cemetery, the British Civil Cemetery in Haifa or that in the village of Beit Jala since desecrated by Muslims in 2001 and Settlers in 2008.
-Cemeteries in the Occupied Territories are regularly attacked by settlers; no one is charged with vandalism.
-Some Palestine Policemen were also buried in the Jaffa Road Cemetery and Diego Mesia who lives in the area is developing a website detailing the graves.
+Cemeteries in the Occupied Territories are regularly attacked by colonisers; no one is charged with vandalism.
+Some Palestine Policemen were also buried in the Jaffa Road Cemetery.

 Local historian, Mr Michael Gottschalk, a Haifa resident, recently discovered the graves of the first Palestine Policemen to be killed and in October 2012 new headstones were unveiled in Nazareth.
 Retired Lancashire Police Sergeant Antony Rae represented both the British Police and the Palestine Police Old Comrades Association at the ceremony which was attended by Nazareth Mayor, Ramiz Jaraisy, a local group of history buffs, and representatives of the British Embassy and of the Israel Police.
 (Thanks to Michael Robson in Israel for text and photos.)